8 places to switch off in North Yorkshire

 Humble Bee

 If you want to explore Yorkshire’s wild side without sacrificing home comforts then Humble Bee’s wigwam camp could be just the tonic.
-Choose from yurts to deluxe wigwams that are warm, spacious and furnished, so you’ll wake up snug and refreshed in the countryside.
+Choose from yurts and deluxe wigwams that are warm, spacious and furnished, so you’ll wake up snug and refreshed in the morning.
 Dalby Forest – a 30-min drive north from the site – is a great spot for stargazing.

 Find out moreWalk The Cleveland Way